-Loosen of the crankshaft

-After completion of work/check:
+Loosening of the After completion of work/check: crankshaft

 TEST RUN OF ENGINE

 Danger of life threatening injuries caused by the propeller, rotating and stressed parts of the engine!

 Always observe the engine from a safe place while it is running.
 Check that the cockpit is occupied by a competent operator.